f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP Trap Details
 =================

 This section provides examples of SNMP traps and their associated log messages, and what troubleshooting steps are recommended.
-Traps will be sent with either an **assert** when an alarm occurs, a **clear** when the alarm is cleared, or an **event** which is providing an update to a raised alarm event.
+Traps will be sent with either an **assert** when an alarm occurs, a **clear** when the alarm is cleared, or an **event** which is providing an update to a raised or cleared alarm event.

 - assert(1) is reported in alertEffect when alarm is raised.
 - clear(0) is reported in alertEffect when alarm is cleared.
 - event(2) is updated in alertEffect when event notification is reported.

+From an SNMP trap monitoring/fault perspective it is recommended to focus on traps that have either an **alertEffect=1** indicating that an alert is being raised, or an **alertEffect=0** indicating that an alert is being cleared.
+All other traps with **alertEffect=2** are providing additional detail that may be useful, but from a fault monitoring perspective may be ignored.

+Currently, when an rSeries device is powered off and then back on the AOM module will discard any state it has and when powered back on, it may send informational SNMP traps indicating status of certain sensors.
+These will all be sent with **alertEffect=2**, which can be ignored from an SNMP fault perspective.

 As an example, the following set of traps are from an LCD failure and recovery on an F5OS based rSeries device.
 Note, that first there are a bunch of alarms being raised noted by **(INTEGER alertEffect=1)**.
 Then there are follow-on events, which provide additional updates to those alarms that have been raised noted by **(INTEGER alertEffect=2)**.
 Finally, the alarms are cleared as noted by **(INTEGER alertEffect=0)**, as well as additional informational events related to the clear noted by **(INTEGER alertEffect=2)**.